 • Minivan (like a Toyota Previa or Nissan Serena): 12,000-20,000 yen per day;

-Kei jidousha – the mini cars with 0.6 engine
+Kei Jidousha - The mini cars with 0.6 engine

-Other car rental costs
+Other costs with car rental

-Kyoto, japan, night
+kyoto, japan, night

-Top Car Rental Companies in Japan
+Main Car Rental Companies in Japan

-• Nippon Retacar Service Inc [NRS]
+• Nippon Rentacar Service Inc [NRS]

 • TOYOTA Rent a Car